HaugrNet/eds/README.md

 ### Style Guide

-CWS is developed using IntelliJ IDEA & a local SonarQube instance.
+EDS is developed using IntelliJ IDEA & a local SonarQube instance.
 The styles used, and the SonarQube Quality Profile can be found in the accessories folder.

 ## Software License

-The CWS is released under Apache License 2 or APL2.
+The EDS is released under Apache License 2 or APL2.

 ## Contact